WestDRI/wgpages/content/julia1/julia-02-intro-parallel.md

 {{< figure src="/img/hybridParallelism.png" title="">}}

 > ### Discussion
-> What are the benefits of each: threads vs. processes?
-Consider (1) context switching, e.g. starting and
+> What are the benefits of each type of parallelism: multi-threading vs. multi-processing?
+> Consider:
-> terminating or concurrent execution, (2) communication, (3) scaling up.
+> 1. context switching, e.g. starting and terminating or concurrent execution on the same CPU core,
+> 1. communication,
+> 1. scaling up.

 ## Parallelism in Julia